Travis surprised Ben by nudging him awake before dawn.

 Ben could hear the rustling of sheets in the background.
 A soft whisper.
 A female voice.
 Possibly two.
-“I hope you’re in the guest room and not having orgies in my bed,” Ben stated, envisioning himself sliding between silk sheets of dried bodily fluids when he got home.
+“I hope you’re in the guest room and not having sloppy sex in my bed,” Ben stated.
+Envisioned himself sliding between crusty silk sheets of dried bodily fluids when he got home.

 Austin chuckled.
 Said, “Don’t worry about it, bud, I’ll pull off all the bedding before I go.
 Sorry I can’t help you out with the pups,” he continued.
 “Still think you should call Christine on this one.
 She’d do it.
 Why are you staying in bum-fuck Colorado, anyway?”

 Ben glanced over at Travis again, who now stood up in the truck bed, carefully folding the wool blanket into perfect squares, corner to corner.
 “I’ve just got some things to do here,” Ben replied.